IP Guidance

 Doctrine of Equivalents

-The scope of the patent claim is constructed based on the claim description.
-Claims are generally construed to have their ordinary and customary meaning as understood by a skilled person in the art.
 The description of the patent specification and the prosecution history of the application are referred to in the claim construction.
 Claims defines the scope of patent claim, but there is infringement by the doctrine of equivalents(Ball Spline Case (Supreme Court Decision February 24, 1998).
-In the ball spline case, the Supreme Court required five conditions for the infringement of doctrine of equivalents.

 The first requirement is that the essential part of the invention must not be substituted.